Birds of Prey

 The Vultress sends, ‘You are a damned fool after all, Hilaetos, a damned one indeed,’ before rising to her gray-skinned feet and spanning her great wings, the feathers black as bedrock scorched by the dying embers of the giants’ nightly bonfires.

-The huddling buzzards, all fifteen of them, back off at once, returning with haste to their proxy nests.
+The huddling buzzards, all nineteen of them, back off at once, returning with haste to their proxy nests.

 ‘Come, Hilaetos.
 We’ve something to discuss.’

-As he watches her take flight, ‘Where will you take me, Vultress?
-I must soon return and convene wih–’
+As he watches her take flight, Hilaetos sends, ‘Where will you take me, Vultress?
+I must soon return to the pair eagles an–‘

-‘No such promise was made, Lord Hilaetos,’ the Lord Hilaetos sent with a hint of distaste.
+‘No such promise was made, Lord Hilaetos,’ the Lord Hilaetos sent with a less than subtle hint of disdain.
 ‘We’ll tour the Northern Leg down to North Cove and no further.
 Perhaps you’ll return with both wings unclipped.’

 The osprey prepares to flap wing.
 Before he takes off, he receives, ‘Or perhaps you’ll find a new roost to take.’